 Buckingham Room, Hilton Metropole

-Investing in housing, children’s services and skills will help councils ensure people of all ages can fulfill their potential.
+Investing in housing, children’s services and skills will help councils ensure people of all ages can fulfil their potential.
 A high profile panel bringing together senior politicians and policy experts to discuss the role councils can play in improving social mobility.

 Speakers: Cllr Ruth Dombey, LGA Liberal Democrat Group Deputy Leader; Wera Hobhouse MP, Liberal Democrat Spokesperson for Communities and Local Government; Ruth Davison, Executive Director of Public Impact, National Housing Federation; Stephen Evans, Chief Executive, Learning and Work Institute, Baroness Liz Barker, Lords’ Spokesperson for the Voluntary Sector (Chair)